ni/nilrt-snac-guide/source/appendix_1.rst

     #.
 Click 'Update'.

 #.
 Format the device (erase existing Runmode).
-    Skip this step if the Base System Image version is not "2025 Q2".
-The installing the NILRT Base System Image will format the device.

     #.
 In the 'Configuration' pane » 'Advanced', click 'Format disk'.
     #.
 Click 'Format'.